 - Follow CDC’s guidance on personal hygiene prior to, during, and after use of parks or trails.
 (Wash Your Hands, Don’t Touch Your Face)

-- While on trails, warn other users of their presence and as they pass, and step aside to let others pass.
+- While on trails, warn other users of your presence and as they pass, and step aside.
 (Give Other Users Respect and Space)

-- Observe CDC’s minimum recommended social distancing of 6 feet from other individuals at all times.
-If this is not possible, users should find an alternate location or find another space (Move To Find Your Own Space)
+- Observe CDC’s minimum recommended physical distancing of 6 feet from other individuals at all times.
+If this is not possible, find an alternate location or find another space.
+(Move To Find Your Own Space)

-For the latest information about what is open to the public and what is closed and canceled, please continue to check the City of Lake Oswego Novel Coronavirus webpage at
+For the latest information about additional City facility closures, please visit the City of Lake Oswego Novel Coronavirus webpage at

-The City of Lake Oswego is here to serve you in this uncertain time, we’re in this together
+The City of Lake Oswego is here to serve you in this uncertain time, we’re in this together. #LOtogether

 For specific information, please contact the appropriate City department or visit their webpage: